Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 4Applicable if the Life Assured has a Child who is below 22 years old (age last birthday) as at the Claim Date; subject to Deferment Period and payable for up to a maximum of 48 months (whether consecutive or not) per Policy Term

-When you look at the sheer number of good stuff packed into a single plan, Singlife with Aviva’s CareShield Standard plan might just be the strongest contender of the lot.
+When you look at the sheer number of good stuff packed into a single plan, Singlife CareShield Standard plan is indeed a strong contender.

 The benefits include rehabilitation benefit, dependent care benefit, caregiver relief benefit and death benefit.
 What’s more, you can choose between fixed payouts or increasing payouts at 2% or 3% p.a. until the end of the premium term, or when a claim is made, whichever is earlier.